tanishksahni/tanishksahni/README.md

 # Hi there, I'm Tanishk Sahni! 👋

-Passionate about building mobile applications, exploring AI & ML, and creating innovative solutions in the cloud space.
-I love collaborating on open source projects and contributing to various tech communities.
+Passionate about building user-centric mobile applications.
+I love collaborating on open source projects.

 ## Tech Stacks

+- Native iOS development using SwiftUI and UIKit.
-- Cross-platform and native mobile app development using Swift, Flutter, and Dart.
+- Cross-platform and native mobile app development using  Flutter, and Dart.
 - Proficient in Java, C++, Python.

 ## Databases

-- Experienced in working with MySQL, MongoDB, and PostgreSQL.
+- Experienced in working with MongoDB, and PostgreSQL.

 ## Firebase